Former Marshall County teacher sentenced for child pornography charge

 Wolf, 35, pled guilty in February 2021 to one count of “Possession of Child Pornography.”
 Wolf admitted to having devices containing images and videos of child pornography in Ohio County in January of 2021.

 Wolf’s home on Wheeling Island was searched in January of 2021, and investigators found a thumb drive that contained thousands of images of what appeared to be juveniles.
-The material found in Wolf’s possession was locally produced and/or depicted children that he personally knew.
+The material found in Wolf’s possession does not appear to be locally produced and/or depicted children that he personally knew.

 Stay with 7NEWS for updates.